63

 ROI Score: 63/100 · Fair Value

-Northwood University, a private nonprofit business-focused institution in Midland, Michigan, posts an ROI score of 63 -- Fair Value tier.
+Northwood University, a private nonprofit business-focused institution in Midland, Michigan, posts an ROI score of 63 - Fair Value tier.
 Northwood enrolls 1,974 students at its main campus and operates a free-market philosophy curriculum centered on business and entrepreneurship.
 Sticker tuition is $34,400 with net price of $27,232 producing a $108,928 four-year all-in.
-Six-year median earnings are $45,700, climbing to $63,075 by year ten -- a strong long-run ramp.
+Six-year median earnings are $45,700, climbing to $63,075 by year ten - a strong long-run ramp.
 The 8.9-year payback period is excellent.
 The strongest sub-score is debt-to-earnings (81) at a low 0.456 ratio, supported by modest median debt of $20,842.
 Completion rate of 63.3% is solid for a regional private.
-The major weak spot is repayment rate (30) -- the 66.4% three-year repayment rate is well below ISU and Madonna in this batch, suggesting many graduates struggle with early-career repayment despite reasonable long-run earnings.
+The major weak spot is repayment rate (30) - the 66.4% three-year repayment rate is well below ISU and Madonna in our dataset, suggesting many graduates struggle with early-career repayment despite reasonable long-run earnings.
 Northwood's program portfolio is heavily business-focused: Marketing, Finance, Accounting, and the volume Business Administration program (302 graduates per year, by far the largest) are the institution's bread and butter.
 Most programs post C+ to B grades.

 Payback Period